mpwalsh8/wpgform/readme.txt

 * __alert__:  A message to display upon successful form submission in a Javascript Alert box (e.g. _Thanks for your submission!_).
 * __class__:  Google Forms are full of classes but the WordPress Google Form plugin does not bring their definitions into page when importing the form.
 The _class_ attribute allows the addition of one or more CSS classes to the DIV which wraps the Google Form.
 To add multiple classes, simply separate the class names with spaces.
 * __legal__:  By default Google Forms have a _Powered by Google Docs_ section at the bottom of the form which includes links to Google TOS and other Google information.
 If you do not want to see this information as part of the form, add `legal='off'` to your shortcode usage.
 The content remains in the form, it is simply hidden from the end user using CSS.
-* __br__:  For a <br> tag to be inserted between the form label and the input text box by setting the *br* attribute to *on*.
+* __br__:  For a &lt;br&gt; tag to be inserted between the form label and the input text box by setting the *br* attribute to *on*.
 This will result in the form label and the input box being stacked on top of one another.
 * __prefix__:  Google Forms make use 20+ CSS classes.
 If you use multiple forms and want to style them each differently, you can add a _prefix_ which will be added to beginning of each class name used in the Google Form.
 * __suffix__:  Append a character string to the end of each form label.
 This can also be accomplished using CSS, refer to the CSS section.
 * __title__:  By default Google Forms have title wrapped in a &lt;h1&gt; tag.
 If you do not want to include this form title as part of the form, add `title='off'` to your shortcode usage.
 The &lt;h1&gt; content is removed from the form.